JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/theatres/Musical-Theatre-Ponte-Vedra/_index.md

 phone:
 color: "#0A7E98"
 ---
-Musical Theatre Ponte Vedra was created by husband-and-wife team Jason and Katie Nettle to provide children of all ages a way to explore their creativity and foster a love for the arts.
+Musical Theatre Ponte Vedra was created by husband-and-wife team [[person:Jason Nettle|Jason]] and [[person:Katie Nettle]] to provide children of all ages a way to explore their creativity and foster a love for the arts.